 Marketers have never had so many channels to choose from to reach their customers.
 Online touchpoints are proliferating at a rapid rate and in recent years have helped marketers move much closer to the ‘Holy Grail’ of marketing – delivering a relevant message at the right time to the right audience.

 Programmatic marketing describes the automatic triggering of appropriate messages based on a digital signal of intent at a key point in the customer journey.
-When combined with a robust Customer Relationship Management (CRM) system that holds detail on previous customer interactions, programmatic marketing can be used to create powerful personalised marketing programmes.
+Programmatic marketing can also be used as a form of customer or prospect retargeting.
+When combined with a robust Customer Relationship Management (CRM) system that holds detail on previous customer interactions, programmatic marketing can be used to create powerful personalised marketing programmes to retarget prospects or existing customers.

 Programmatic hands a win-win to businesses and consumers when the messaging is combined with contextual knowledge about a customer.